SolomonAyuba/CarSharing-Report-with-SQL-Queries/README.md

    WHERE year = "2017"
    GROUP BY month;
    ```
 #### 4c.
 A table showing the average demand for cold, mild, and hot weather in 2017.
-Sorted in descending order based on their average demand.
+Sorted in descending order based on their average demand:
    ```sql
    SELECT
          strftime('%Y', date(t.timestamp))year,